ostreedev/ostree/README.md

 ## Operating systems and distributions using OSTree

-[Apertis](https://www.apertis.org/) uses libostree for their host system as well as fatpak.
+[Apertis](https://www.apertis.org/) uses libostree for their host system as well as Flatpak.
 See [update documentation](https://www.apertis.org/guides/ostree/) and [apertis-update-manager](https://gitlab.apertis.org/pkg/apertis-update-manager)

-[Endless OS](https://endlessos.com/) uses libostree for their host system as well as flatpak.
+[Endless OS](https://endlessos.com/) uses libostree for their host system as well as Flatpak.
 See their [eos-updater](https://github.com/endlessm/eos-updater) and [deb-ostree-builder](https://github.com/dbnicholson/deb-ostree-builder) projects.